IDN-Network/IDN-Network/README.md

 <!--TOC-->

-## What is Idn?
+## What is IDN?

-[Idn](https://www.idn.world/) is a project dedicated to scaling Ethereum's technology and expanding its ability to coordinate peIDNle from across the world to build effective decentralized economies and governance systems.
-The [Idn Collective](https://www.idn.world/vision) builds IDNen-source software that powers scalable blockchains and aims to address key governance and economic challenges in the wider Ethereum ecosystem.
-Idn IDNerates on the principle of **impact=profit**, the idea that individuals who positively impact the Collective should be prIDNortionally rewarded with profit. **Change the incentives and you change the world.**
+[IDN](https://www.idn.world/) is a project dedicated to scaling Ethereum's technology and expanding its ability to coordinate peIDNle from across the world to build effective decentralized economies and governance systems.
+The [IDN Collective](https://www.idn.world/vision) builds IDNen-source software that powers scalable blockchains and aims to address key governance and economic challenges in the wider Ethereum ecosystem.
+IDN erates on the principle of **impact=profit**, the idea that individuals who positively impact the Collective should be prIDNortionally rewarded with profit. **Change the incentives and you change the world.**

-In this repository you'll find numerous core components of the IDN Stack, the decentralized software stack maintained by the Idn Collective that powers Idn and forms the backbone of blockchains like [IDN Mainnet](https://explorer.IDNtimism.io/) and [Base](https://base.org).
-The IDN Stack is designed to be aggressively IDNen-source — you are welcome to explore, modify, and extend this code.
+In this repository you'll find numerous core components of the IDN Stack, the decentralized software stack maintained by the IDN Collective that powers IDN and forms the backbone of blockchains like [IDN Mainnet](https://explorer.IDNtimism.io/) and [Base](https://base.org).
+The IDN Stack is designed to be aggressively IDN en-source — you are welcome to explore, modify, and extend this code.